curtisstwos/markdown-portfolio/_includes/04-lists.md

 - *"Show Your Work!"* by Austin Kleon

 ## Interests
-- Right now: binaries and false dichotomies.
+- Right now: binaries and false dichotomies
-- Working on: Azure Fundamentals and CompTIA ITF+ certifications
+- Working on: CompTIA ITF+ certifications

 ## Next
 - 100 Days of Code